Essential Data Science Job Skills Every Data Scientist Should Know

 Finding an “effective” data scientist is difficult.
 Finding people the role of a data scientist can be equally difficult.
 Note the use of “effective” here.
 I use this word to highlight the fact that there could be people who might possess some of these data science skills yet may not be the best fit in a data science role.
 The irony is that even the people looking to hire data scientists might not fully understand data science.
-There are still some job advertizements in the market that describe a traditional data analyst and business analyst roles while labeling it a “Data Scientist” position.
+There are still some job advertisements in the market that describe traditional data analyst and business analyst roles while labeling it a “Data Scientist” position.

 Instead of giving a list of data science skills with bullet points, I will highlight the difference between some of the data-related roles.